pete-naish/js-component-boilerplate/readme.md

     ...
 ```

-The `{ui}` object contains all of our cached jQuery collections.
+The `{ui}` object contains all of our cached jQuery selectors.
 Make sure you populate your this on `init`, as above, as that's when the root element will be available.

 #### The Revealing Module Pattern

 Each component is based on the [revealing module pattern](https://addyosmani.com/resources/essentialjsdesignpatterns/book/#revealingmodulepatternjavascript), where you can define private and public functions and variables.
-Privates are only accessible within the component, and anything made public (exposed) is accessible from outside of the component.
+Privates are only accessible within the component, and anything made public (exposed) is accessible from both inside and outside the component.

-`app.js` requires each Regular component to expose the `init` function and `singleton` variable.
+`app.js` requires each regular component to expose the `init` function and `singleton` variable.
 Global components call their `init` function automatically, so you can just expose any other functions or variables necessary.
 Helpers, on the other hand, don't necessarily need an `init` function, so you can just expose whichever functions or variables you like and invoke them on demand.

 In most examples of the revealing module pattern, you will see the following as the final statement in a module (this is the key line which exposes our public bits):